jklynn/Greek/README.md

 # Greek
-Materials for the teaching of Greek 1, geared toward Groton's Alpha to Omega
+Materials for the teaching of first-year Greek, geared toward Groton's Alpha to Omega